THE SFA CHAIN OF CUSTODY

 5

-SFA Transaction Certificates form a 'chain of custody' along the supply chain, which can be used to verify on-product 'SFA Certified' claims.
+Electronic SFA Transaction Records form a 'chain of custody' along the supply chain, which can be used to verify on-product 'SFA Certified' claims.*

 MAKING CLAIMS

-Companies can start making general marketing claims as soon as their SFA Membership has been approved.
-On-product claims cannot be made unless 1) the company has undergone a successful audit against the SFA CoC Guidelines, 2) the product contains SFA Certified fibre that has been sourced according to our CoC Guidelines and 3) the on-product claim has been approved by the SFA.
+Entities can start making general marketing claims as soon as their SFA Membership and/or certification has been approved.
+On-product claims cannot be made unless 1) the entity has been certified as per the most recent version of the SFA Chain of Custody Standard or any of its predecessors that are still in effect, 2) the product meets the requirements of the most recent version of the SFA Chain of Custody Standard or any of its predecessors that are still in effect, and 3) the on-product claim has been approved by the SFA or an SFA-approved Conformity Assessment Body (CAB).

 You can find more information on making SFA claims on the Resources page of our website.